Mayurifag/yawn/README.md

 [![CI](https://github.com/Mayurifag/yawn/actions/workflows/ci.yml/badge.svg)](https://github.com/Mayurifag/yawn/actions/workflows/ci.yml)
 [![Release](https://github.com/Mayurifag/yawn/actions/workflows/release.yml/badge.svg)](https://github.com/Mayurifag/yawn/actions/workflows/release.yml)

-**Writing Git commit messages makes you yawn?** 🥱 Here is a tool that will stage/commit/push for you with a single yolo push button!
+**Writing Git commit messages makes you yawn?** 🥱 Here is a tool that will stage/commit/push for you!

 ---

 ## Why Yawn?

-`yawn` is designed for speed and simplicity.
-In its most basic form, you make changes, run `yawn`, and boom – your code is staged (if needed), committed with a smart AI-generated message, and optionally pushed.
+In its most basic form, you make changes, run `yawn`, and boom – your code is staged (if needed), committed with AI-generated message, and pushed.
 All in one go!

 But "simple" doesn't mean "limited".
 Under the hood, `yawn` is **super customizable**: